docsom/web-app-project/README.md

 ### Register & Login
 Our application is only for UNIST residents.
-Therefore, if user cannot authenticate itself by student ID and identification number, the user cannot register to our app.
+Therefore, if user cannot authenticate itself by student ID and identification number, our app doesn't allow the user to register.
 1. registerNewUser
 This method expects two attributes "user" and "idNum" as a json body of the request.
 If the studentId in "user" exists in dormResident table, and "idNum" matches to its identification number, it allows to register a new user.